GabrielRosace/ForzaCaste/endpoint_documentation.md

 *   HTTP code 403 with this body `{statusCode: 403, errormessage:"You cannot do it" }` if the user is a non registered moderator
 *   HTTP code 403 with this body `{statusCode: 403, errormessage:"You have to improve your ranking before doing that!" }` if the user has a ranking lower than 100
 *   HTTP code 404 with this body `{statusCode: 404, errormessage: "Match not found" }` if the user is not playing a match
-*   HTTP code 401 with this body `{ statusCode: 401, errormessage: "DB error: " + reason.errmsg }` if an error occurs in the DB
+*   HTTP code 502 with this body `{ statusCode: 502, errormessage: "DB error"}` if an error occurs in the DB
 *   HTTP code 200 with this body `{ error: false, errormessage: "", move: {"0": 4, "1": 9} }` where `move[0]` represent the suggested column, while `move[1]` represent the weight that this move has on the game
 ### Method: GET
 >```